salvobee/crypto-vault/DEVELOPING.md

 ```

 The dedicated `tsconfig.docs.json` file tells TypeDoc to analyse the compiled declaration files in `dist/` without changing the main build configuration.
 Installing `typedoc` globally or as a dev dependency is optional; the command above uses `npx` so contributors can generate API pages without editing project dependencies.

+## Release process

+Publishing is handled by GitHub Actions and requires an `NPM_TOKEN` repository secret with publish rights for `@salvobee/crypto-vault`.
+The release workflow reuses the same build-and-test job as continuous integration, so the package is only published when the full matrix passes.

+1. Update the version in `package.json` (for example `npm version patch`) and commit the change on the `main` branch.
+2. Push the commit to GitHub and wait for the “CI” workflow to succeed.
+3. Create and push a tag that matches `v*`, e.g. `git tag v2.0.1` followed by `git push origin v2.0.1`.
+4. The `Publish to npm` workflow runs automatically on the tag, reruns the shared CI workflow, and publishes to npm once those checks succeed.